derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Bank Account Manager** - Create a class called Account which will be an abstract class for three other classes called CheckingAccount, SavingsAccount and BusinessAccount.
+**4) Bank Account Manager** - Create a class called Account which will be an abstract class for three other classes called CheckingAccount, SavingsAccount and BusinessAccount.
 Manage credits and debits from these accounts through an ATM style program.
   - [ ] Go
   - [ ] Java
   - [ ] Rust